marissaashner/BIOSTAT702-Tutorials/README.md

 1. Go to https://github.com/marissaashner/BIOSTAT702-Tutorials
 2. Click on the green CODE button
 3. Click download zip
-4. The zip file will download to your computer, containing everything you need
+4. The zip file will download to your computer, containing everything you need (Note: You may have to "Extract All" files from the zip file in order to gain access to what's inside)
 5. Alternatively, if you are familiar with Github, you can clone / open with Github desktop and will be able to pull updates regularly without re-downloading the zipfile each time

 ### Instructions for VIEWING the tutorials: